Why Radio Frequency Welding?

 The two companies have a complementary vision and offer a like-minded partnership.
 The combined 100+ years of industry experience offer customers the knowledge and capability they need.
 Our line of RF welders offers versatile, sophisticated control systems with the easy-to-use controls that Miller Weldmaster customers have come to expect.

 What is Radio Frequency Technology?

 Radio frequency (RF) welding, also known as high frequency welding or as dielectric welding, is a very safe technology that has been widely used for over 60 years.
+For a deep dive into how this method contrasts with other welding techniques, check out our article on why you should choose radio frequency fabric welding over impulse welding.
 It is the process of fusing materials together by applying radio frequency energy in the form of an electromagnetic field to the area to be joined.
+Gain a more detailed understanding of this procedure through our high-frequency welding guide.
 A generator produces the energy.
 The tool used to supply the energy is called an electrode (or bar).
 The electrical energy causes the molecules within the material to start moving, which generates heat, that causes the material to soften and thereby fuse together.